ryaka/rheakara/content/blog/world-bmi-pt1.md

 Looking at the extreme ends of the BMI range, we can see that there are no countries possessing an underweight average BMI.

-> there are no countries possessing an average BMI in the underweight range
+> there are no countries possessing an underweight average BMI

 At the same time, we can see that obesity has hit particularly hard to certain countries in the East Asia & Pacific region.
 Looking more closely, the impact